 2 – Buy messy floor mats

-One of the first things we bought to help with BLW were a few Messy Floor Mats from Poundland.
+One of the first things we bought to help with BLW were a few Messy Floor Mats or splash mats.
 We keep one under the highchair and keep it super clean, if any food falls on this mat we know we can give it back to LM and it’s much easier to clean up after each meal.

 3 – Get an Ikea Antilop highchair